 Just like confidential information should be specifically defined, what must be returned or destroyed should also be specified.
 Unless you are a government defense contractor, it won’t be necessary to ask someone to delete every single email or file they have received from you — just protect the key ingredients of your secret sauce!

 Should things go awry, having a mutual understanding of how to handle a dispute can save you money and hassle.
 Lawyering-up and going to court to file a lawsuit is very, very expensive.
 This should be considered a last resort.
 The arbitration clause in your NDA is the place to outline alternatives to official litigation.

 Your preferred path should be good faith mediation between parties.
 This is essentially a discussion facilitated by a moderator to air grievances and explore solutions.
 If informal mediation fails to resolve differences, you can opt for a binding (or non-binding) arbitration committee.
 This like a mini-trial outside of the official judicial system.
 Arbitration committees can deliver decisions, which are typically a good indicator of how an actual court proceeding would go.
 Your last and most resource draining option is to bring your dispute to trial.

-Lastly, your NDA's arbitration clause should identify the territory whose laws will be used to govern the agreement, including any disputes.
+Lastly, your Non-Disclosure Agreement's arbitration clause should identify the territory whose laws will be used to govern the agreement, including any disputes.

 An attorney provision fee requires that the “losing” party of a lawsuit pay the legal fees of the prevailing party.
 Of course, this will help to ease the burden of litigation, but it also conflicts with mediation and arbitration for that reason.
 When passions are inflamed and both sides believe they are in the right, removing the threat of financial punishment will mean that parties are less likely to cooperate.
 With that in mind, you may choose to include or not include an attorney provision fee in your NDA.